 From Russia With Love (1963)

-From Russia With Love (1963) John F. Kennedy loved the James Bond novels and had read them all by the time this one came out in theaters, about intrigue in the Russian Embassy and aboard the famous Orient Express.
+From Russia With Love (1963) John F. Kennedy loved the James Bond novels and had read them all by the time this movie came out in theaters, about intrigue in the Russian Embassy and aboard the famous Orient Express.
 Lotte Lenya plays the kind of sinister spy that will have you checking the closet before going to sleep.

 Goldfinger (1964)

-After two fairly gritty 007 adventures, this one has the first larger-than-life villain, with a grand scheme: to disable Fort Knox with five ordinary civilian planes spraying knock-out gas, then nuke the gold to destroy the American economy and increase the value of his own gold supplies.
-It also has a master henchman whose flung hat can take the head off of a marble statue (or British agent).
+After two fairly gritty 007 adventures, this movie has the first larger-than-life villain, with a grand scheme: to disable Fort Knox with five ordinary civilian planes spraying knock-out gas, then nuke the gold to destroy the American economy and increase the value of his own gold supplies.
+It also has a lethal henchman whose flung hat can take the head off of a marble statue (or British agent).
 And then there is the laser beam, "Do you expect me to talk?"
 No, Mr. Bond, "I expect you to die!"
 The themesong sounded something like this

 Thunderball (1965)

 A little slower-paced but still entertaining.
 Bad guy Adolfo Celi threatens Miami with atom bombs retrieved from a sunken U.S. fighter plane.
-Underwater battle later copied for outer-space battle in "Moonraker," and entire movie was remade by Sean Connery (who also starred) as "Never Say Never Again."
+Underwater battle later copied for outer-space battle in the movie "Moonraker," and entire movie was remade by Sean Connery (who also starred) as "Never Say Never Again."
 A U.S. plane really did go down in the sea with an H-bomb onboard.
 It was never retrieved, though in 2004, the government began a study to see if it would be possible to find it due to fears the radioactive material in the old bomb might start leaking.
 The bomb itself is thought to be harmless since the detonater wasn't set.

 Licensed To Kill (1965)

 This fairly well done James Bond copy stars Tom Adams as a British secret agent thwarting Russians who are after a scientist's anti-gravity invention.
 No relation to later James Bond film "License To Kill," this one was retitled "Second Best Secret Agent In The Whole Wide World" for it's brief run in American theaters.
+The long title may have confused American audiences since it wasn't a comedy or spoof

 Is someone hijacking your affiliate links?
 It's easy to hijack links for Clickbank, Amazon.com and most other affiliate programs unless you have Cloaklink to protect yourself from hijackers!
-Is your computer running slower than it used to?
-There could be spyware on it!
-Click here now for a Free XoftSpySE Scanner

 The Poppy Is Also A Flower (1966)